-I appreciate the opportunity to appear before you to discuss federal infrastructure permitting and the Commission's processes for conducting environmental reviews required under the National Environmental Policy Act.
+I appreciate the opportunity to appear before you to discuss federal infrastructure permitting and the Federal Permitting Improvement Steering Council (Council).
 As a member of the Commission's staff, the views I express in this testimony are my own, and not necessarily those of the Commission or of any individual Commissioner.